simonmichael/hledger/MANUAL.md

 [Simon&nbsp;Michael&nbsp;<simon@joyful.com>](mailto:simon@joyful.com) and
 contributors, and released as Free Software under GPL version 3 or later.

-This is the manual for hledger 0.14.0.
+This is the user manual and reference for hledger version 0.14.0.

 <a name="faq" />